-- be an Australian citizen or permanent resident of Australia2 - not be self-nominated - not be nominated in more than one prize category.
+- be an Australian citizen or permanent resident of Australia (nominees currently living or studying overseas are not precluded from being nominated) - not be self-nominated - not be nominated in more than one prize category.
 Where a nominee is nominated in more than one category, we will ask the nominee to select a single nomination to pursue.
-This will occur at Stage 1 - practice knowledge systems as part of a project with a demonstrable benefit to Australian Indigenous peoples, communities and/or place and to Australia more broadly.
+This will occur at Stage 1.